 While the DIY kits are comparable in size to the Champ, the DIY kits all have a wooden deck; if you get the True-do-it-yourselfer, you'll get 4 pontoons, and a materials list with instructions to assemble the deck (you'll need to purchase all the materials yourself).
 If you get the minimal assembly, we'll ship the 4 pontoons, plus a fully-constructed deck and all the hardware to attach it to the pontoons.
-By designing the DIY kits this way, I can now ship a two-man, DIY boat kit for free to any commercial address in the continental U.S. That makes this boat a really affordable, durable, low-maintenance option for anglers across the country.
+By designing the DIY kits this way, I can now ship a two-man, DIY boat kit to any address in the continental U.S. That makes this boat a really affordable, durable, low-maintenance option for anglers across the country.

 The Patriot Two-Man Pontoon Kit

-A Modular, One-man Fishing Pontoon BoatThe Rebel is perhaps one of the coolest boats I've come up with and I think is gonna be a game-changer, just like our first all-aluminum boat was.
-I say that because I think this one-man pontoon boat is going to appeal not just to folks who already get the benefit of a pontoon boat, but I think kayak fisherman are going to to want to take a good look at this boat.
+A Modular, One-man Fishing Pontoon BoatThe Rebel is perhaps one of the coolest boats I've come up with and I think its gonna be a game-changer, just like our first all-aluminum boat was.
+I say that because I think this one-man pontoon boat is going to appeal not just to folks who already get the benefit of a pontoon boat, but I think kayak fishermen are going to want to take a good look at this boat.
 It offers some of the same benefits of a fishing kayak: it's affordable, highly transportable, easy to store, low-drafting, and, with its electric motor, quiet.
 What makes this boat different from a kayak is that it is easy to get on and off and it is very stable.
-And, the Rebel ships free via UPS ground anywhere in the continental U.S. We also offer a lot of color options on this boat, so you can really make it your very own, one-man fishing boat.
+And, the Rebel ships via ground anywhere in the continental U.S. We also offer a lot of color options on this boat, so you can really make it your very own, one-man fishing boat.